Colorado HOA Documents: State Rules Every Closer Should Know

 A Colorado status letter must include:

-- •Any assessments or fees currently owed by the seller
+- •Any assessments or fees the seller currently owes

-- •Any special assessments approved but not yet due
+- •Any special assessments that have been approved but aren't due yet

-- •The current regular assessment amount and payment frequency
+- •The current regular assessment amount and how often it's paid

-- •Information about any pending violations or compliance actions against the unit
+- •Information about pending violations or compliance actions against the unit

 - •Insurance information

-- •Whether the association has any pending or unconcluded litigation
+- •Whether the association has pending or unconcluded litigation

 What's Not in the Statute (But Usually Provided)